Classic car insurance

 - Increase your security – your classic car might attract the attention of thieves and its age could mean it’s poorly protected.
 Fitting an alarm and a tracking device could cut the cost of your cover.
 And if you can, keep the car in a locked garage overnight.

-- Don’t modify the car – some insurance companies refuse to cover modified cars, and those that will insure you are probably going to charge more.
-A modification doesn’t just mean adding a flashy exhaust.
+- Don’t modify the car – classic car insurance companies are likely to charge more to cover modified cars.
+And a modification doesn’t just mean adding a flashy exhaust.
 You’ll need to disclose any additions or upgrades, no matter how simple or common.
 If you fail to do so, you might find your cover is invalidated.

 - Join a classic car club – while not a guaranteed way of getting the cheapest classic car insurance, classic car club members can sometimes be rewarded with exclusive discounts.